But everyone knows that sweet snacks are even better with a salty chaser!

 When you need your salt fix, nothing beats a pretzel; and if it’s soft, and chewy, and in the shape of a giant Mickey head — well, so much the better!
 But how do you top this awesomeness?
 With a little plastic cheese, of course!

 Like your salty snack with a little kick?
-If so, there’s always the Jalepeno Cheese Pretzel, too!
-Find this at Fife and Drum in Epcot and Harambe Fruit Market in Animal Kingdom.
+If so, there’s the Pepper Jack Pretzel, too!
+Find this at The Lunching Pad in Magic Kingdom (and occasionally in other Disney World locations!).

 Cheesy Pesto Bread